-In order for the disclosure to be "likely to contribute" to an understanding of specific government operations or activities, the disclosable portions of the requested material must be meaningfully informative in relation to the subject matter of the request.114 Requests for information that is already in the public domain, either in a duplicative or a substantially identical form, may not warrant a fee waiver because the disclosure would not be likely to contribute to an understanding of government operations or activities when nothing new would be added to the public's understanding.115 There is, however, no clear consensus yet
+In order for the disclosure to be "likely to contribute" to an understanding of specific government operations or activities, the disclosable portions of the requested material must be meaningfully informative in relation to the subject matter of the request.
+Requests for information that is already in the public domain, either in a duplicative or a substantially identical form, may not warrant a fee waiver because the disclosure would not be likely to contribute to an understanding of government operations of activities when nothing new would be added to the public's understanding.
+There is, 'Lowever, no clear consensus yet as to what "is and what is not" considered information in the public domain.
+It should be noted that a

-112 See NTEU v.
-Griffin, 811 F.2d 644, 648 (D.C.
+Compare Forest Guardians, 416 F.3d at 1181 (public availability of information generally weighs against fee waiver) and Blakey v.
+U.S. Dep't of Justice, 549 F.Supp.
+362, 364-365 (D.D.C.
+1982) (applying same principle under previous statutory fee waiver standard), aff'd.
+720 F.2d 215 (D.C.
 Cir.
-1987).
-But see Forest Guardians v.
-U.S. Dep't of the Interior, 416 F.3d 1173, 1178 (10th Cir.
-2005) (accepting requester's assertion that the requested records would indirectly pertain to agency policy by "shedding light on the potential influence private groups have over agency policy," and stating that requiring requester "to provide more concrete factual support for its assertions would be setting the bar too high").
+1983), with Friends of the Coast Fork v.
+U.S. Dep't of the Interior, 110 F.3d 53, 55 (9th Cir.
+1997) (availability in agency's public reading indirectly pertain to agency policy by "shadding light on the potential influence private groups have over agency policy," and stating that requiring requester "to provide more concrete factual support for its assertions would be setting the bar too high").

-113 See, e.g., Brown, 445 F. Supp.
+&lt;sup>113 See, e.g., Brown, 445 F.Supp.
 2d at 1358-1359 (allegations made in lawsuits brought against agency did not concern operations or activities of agency); Judicial Watch, Inc. v.
-Reno, 2001 WL 1902811, at 10 (D.D.C.
+Reno, 2001 WL 1902811, at \10 (D.D.C.
 Mar.
 30, 2001) (upholding agency's assessment of fees, reasoning that while agency's response to citizen letters regarding Cuban émigré Elian Gonzales would likely contribute to understanding of agency actions, citizen letters to agency on that topic do not).

-114 See Carney, 19 F.3d at 814 (finding it is relevant to consider subject matter of fee waiver request).
+&lt;sup>114 See Carney, 19 F.3d at 814 (finding it is relevant to consider subject matter of fee waiver request).

-115 See, e.g., Judicial Watch, Inc., 365 F.3d at 1126-1128 (emphasizing that plaintiff received "thousands of pages of requested documents" but "has made no showing" to counter the government's representations that requested information "was already in the public domain and thus not likely to contribute significantly to the public's understanding" of a governmental activity; further finding "no basis to conclude that [plaintiff] is entitled to a blanket fee waiver" where plaintiff did not take issue with the reasonableness of the district court's finding of the public availability of documents already released); Lappin, 436 F. Supp.
+&lt;sup>115 See, e.g., Judicial Watch, Inc., 365 F.3d at 1126-1128 (emphasizing that plaintiff received "thousands of pages of requested documents" but "has made no showing" to counter the government's representations that requested information "was already in the public domain and thus not likely to contribute significantly to the public's understanding" of a governmental activity; further finding "no basis to conclude that [plaintiff] is entitled to a blanket fee waiver" where plaintiff did not take issue with the reasonableness of the district court's finding of the public availability of documents already released); Lappin, 436 F.Supp.
 2d at 24 (publicly available court documents were "likely dispersed throughout the . . . federal courthouses in this country," thus compelling the conclusion that such records are not "readily available" to the public; further noting that electronic access to requested records on court electronic case filing system was not yet fully implemented nationally).

-as to what "is and what is not" considered information in the public domain.116 It should be noted that a denial of a fee waiver for records that are said to be already in the public domain is not a denial of access to them under the FOIA, such records merely must be paid for by the requester.
+denial of a fee waiver for records that are said to be already in the public domain is not a denial of access to them under the FOIA, such records merely must be paid for by the requester.

-(3) The contribution to an understanding of the subject by the general public likely to result from the disclosure to the individual understanding of the requester or a narrow segment of interested persons.117
+(3) The contribution to an understanding of the subject by the general public likely to result from the disclosure

-The disclosure must contribute to the understanding of the public at large, as opposed
+The disclosure must contribute to the understanding of the public at large, as opposed to the individual understanding of the requester or a narrow segment of interested persons.